webpack/webpack.js.org/content/guides/code-splitting-require.md

 ]);
 ```

-Now just add `bundle.js` in your HTML file and open it in your broswer, the `0.bundle.js` will be loaded on demand by webpack.
+Now just add `bundle.js` in your HTML file and open it in your broswer, the `0.bundle.js` will be loaded on demand (from `https://cdn.example.com/assets/0.bundle.js`) by webpack.

 W> `require.ensure` relies on `Promises` internally.
 If you use `require.ensure` with older browsers, remember to shim `Promise.` [es6-promise polyfill](https://github.com/stefanpenner/es6-promise).